GLOBAL MARKETS-Shares follow oil down after Doha disappointment

 By Patrick Graham

-LONDON, April 18 A dive in oil prices sent stock markets lower on Monday after producers meeting in Qatar failed to agree on a plan to curb global supply, quashing the more optimistic tone that had prevailed for much of the past week.
+LONDON, April 18 A dive in oil prices sent stock markets lower on Monday after producers meeting in Qatar failed to agree on a plan to curb global supply, quashing the more optimistic tone which prevailed for much of the past week.

-Japan's Nikkei index led the way, tumbling more than 3 percent after a devastating earthquake in the southwest of the country, with signs from a summit in Washington that other Group of 20 governments oppose intervention to weaken the yen also playing a role.
+Japan's Nikkei index led the way, tumbling more than 3 percent after a devastating earthquake in the southwest of the country, with signs from a summit in Washington that other Group of 20 governments oppose intervention against the strength of the yen also playing a role.

+Europe's major exchanges all fell by more than half a percent on opening, while markets in Hong Kong and Shanghai lost around 1 percent.

-Losses in Hong Kong and Shanghai ranged around 1 percent and oil prices were down 3 percent , pushing U.S. crude below $40 for the first time in a week.
+Oil prices were down 4 percent on the day, with U.S. crude falling back below $40 for the first time in a week.

-Still, the falls on European markets eased as morning trade progressed and Wall Street was set to open only a third of a percent lower, helped by a gain for Morgan Stanley after its profits sank but beat forecasts.

-"Energy and equity markets were flashing red this morning, as were commodity currencies like the Canadian and Australian dollars," Societe Generale analysts wrote in a morning note.

 Some 18 oil-exporting nations, including OPEC members, had gathered in Doha, the capital of Qatar, over the weekend in an attempt to agree to stabilise output at January levels until October 2016.
 The pact fell apart after Saudi Arabia demanded that Iran join in.

-The other big concerns have been Chinese growth and another round of profit warnings and cost cuts at banks.
-Morgan Stanley's profits fell by more than 50 percent, but were strong enough compared to expectations to prod shares 2 percent higher.

-"While we see some signs of market recovery, global uncertainties continue to weigh on investor activity," Chief Executive James Gorman said.
+"In the end it proved just too much for the Saudis to cut a deal with Iran."

+The plunge in crude oil prices took a large slice out of commodity currencies, pushing the dollar almost 1 percent higher against its Canadian counterpart to C$1.2926.

-The yen, traditionally a target for capital in times of global stress, hit a 3-year high against the euro in response.
+The yen, traditionally a target for capital in times of global stress, hit a 3-year high against the euro.
 It rose half a percent against the dollar but was still well short of highs of 107.63 yen per dollar hit a week ago.

+The 7.3 magnitude quake struck early on Saturday and was centred in Japan's Kumamoto prefecture, an important manufacturing hub.

-Shares in Sony Corp, which has a plant in the Kumamoto area at the centre of Saturday's quake, fell almost 7 percent.
-Toyota Motor Corp tumbled 4.8 percent after it suspended production across Japan due to disruptions to its supply chain.
+Shares of Sony Corp fell almost 7 percent after the electronics giant said its image sensors plant in Kumamoto would remain suspended.
+Toyota Motor Corp tumbled 4.8 percent after suspending production at plants across Japan due to disruptions to its supply chain.

 "Many are waiting for the dust to settle as it is not yet possible to quantify the damage in its entirety," said Martin King, co-managing director at Tyton Capital Advisors.

-One big exception to the rule was Brazil, where stock market futures jumped 2.5 percent after a vote to impeach President Dilma Rousseff that looked set to force her from office after 13 years of leftist Workers Party rule.
+One big exception to the rule was Brazil, where stock markets are expected to react euphorically to a vote to impeach President Dilma Rousseff that looked set to force her from office after 13 years of leftist Workers Party rule.

+Brazil's stocks and currency have been among the world's best-performing assets in recent weeks on growing bets that Rousseff would be removed from office, allowing her successor to adopt more market-friendly policies.

-The real rose more than 1 percent.
-(Additional reporting by Danilo Masoni in MILAN, Joshua Hunt in TOKYO; Editing by Kevin Liffey)
+"Brazilian assets will most likely react positively to news of Rouseff's impeachment," analysts from retail broker Swissquote said in a note.
+"But we expect the overall risk-off sentiment to cap the potential gains."
+(Additional reporting by Danilo Masoni in MILAN, Joshua Hunt in TOKYO)

 * Apivio Systems Inc. responds to Nuri Telecom's announcement of an unsolicited offer